Small business marketing guide: ideas and strategies

 8. Teach classes or tutorials

-Share your expertise through free or paid sessions to position yourself as a leader in your industry.
+Share your expertise through free or paid sessions to establish yourself as an expert in your industry.

 9. Host contests or giveaways